Morphology of the banana plant

 The roots are produced by the underground structure called a rhizome.
 The primary roots originate from the surface of the central cylinder (see below), whereas secondary and tertiary roots originate from the primary roots.

-The rhizome is the banana plant's true stem.
-It is commonly referred to as a corm, and occasionally as a bulb, but the botanically correct term is rhizome.
+The rhizome is commonly referred to as a corm, and occasionally as a bulb, but the botanically correct term is rhizome.
 Rhizomes are characterized by horizontal underground growth; production of roots from multiple nodes; and production of clonal plants.
 Corms, on the other hand, are vertical enlarged compact stems with a tunic of thin leaves and roots arising from a single node; features that do not describe well the banana plant's underground structure.

 Main page on the banana pseudostem

 The pseudostem is the part of the plant that looks like a trunk.
 This 'false stem' is formed by the tightly packed overlapping leaf sheaths.
-The pseudostem continues to grow in height as the leaves emerge one after the other and reaches its maximum height when the aerial true stem (which is often called the floral stem because it supports the inflorescence) emerges at the top of the plant.
+The pseudostem continues to grow in height as the leaves emerge one after the other and reaches its maximum height when the aerial stem emerges at the top of the plant.

 Even though the pseudostem is very fleshy and consists mostly of water, it is quite sturdy and can support a bunch that weighs 50 kg or more.